matgrand/slurm_singularity_cluster/README.md

     > Don't abuse interactive sessions, they are meant for testing and debugging.
 Not for running long jobs.

-3. Create a directory for the container and move into it (name can be whatever):
+3. Clone this repository and `cd` into it:
     ```bash
-    mkdir mycontainer
-    cd mycontainer
-    ```

-4. Clone this repository:
-    ```bash
     git clone https://github.com/matgrand/slurm_singularity_cluster
+    cd slurm_singularity_cluster
     ```

-5. Look and modify the `mydefinition.def` file to suit your needs (with `nano slurm_singularity_cluster/mydefinition.def` for example).
+4. Look and modify the `mydefinition.def` file to suit your needs (with `nano mydefinition.def` for example).
     The file contains the instructions to build the container.
 You can add more dependencies, change the base docker image, etc.